flipstone/orville/docs/README.md

     }

 {- |
-  It's good practice to create a newtype specific to each entity to hold its primary key value.
+  It's good practice to create newtype specific to each entity to hold its primary key value
 -}
 newtype PetId = PetId Int32